xeb10154/Week_5_Day_1_Homework/JS_Homework.md

 ### Answer 9

 Console output will be:
+(Let murderer is scoped within the if statement, so let murderer variable stays unchanged outside that if statement)

-* The murderer is Mrs. Peacock
+* The murderer is Professor Plum